ronen567/just-the-docs/docs/linear-regression-new.md

 $$y = \hat{y} + e = b+\sum_{j=1}^{n}w_jx_j +e$$

-Eq.1 presents \\(\\hat{y}\\) which is an estimation for y, computed by as a linear combination of the inputdata set  \\(X={x_i}\\) (AKA input features ).
-The predictor's coefficients are b and  {w_i}, i=1:n, and \\(\epsilon\\) is the estimation's residual, AKA error.

-Here's an example of Linear Predictor which is a part of a Supervised Learning Regression sceanrio.
-We use this example to illustrate the Linear Predictor's solution while mathematically presenting the development of the predicto'rs calculation.
+Let's return to our homes prices prediction example, but for our convinience, simplify it for now, reduce the number of input features to n=1.
+This reduction will simplify the comutation illustration and graphical presentation of the problem, but we will not use generality and develope thesolution for any n.

-Let's start with a simplified form of the example, presented in Table 1.
-The table holds a set of 5 example data points: 5 example appartments floor labeled by their price.
-Here x is the floor number, and y is the price.
-Based on this, we should set a model to predict an apartment price, based on its floor.
-(Obviously Floor number by itself is not sufficient for apartment price prediction, so is the small number of examples, i.e. 5 examples, but still, we can go with it for the sake of example's simplicity.
+With that in mind, watch Table 1, which holds a set of 5 example data points, each relates to an appartment which is charectarized by its floor, and  labeled by its price.
+Based on those examples, we should set a model which will predict apartments price, given its floor.
+(Obviously the floor  by itself is not sufficient for apartment price prediction, but still, we take that for the sake of example's simplicity, but without losing generality - we will show the solution for any n.
+Besides the too-small number of features,the number of examples, m=5, is obviously too small for a good prediction, but again, it's all for the sake of the example's simplicity.

 #### Table 1:  Apartments price prediction - single feature